kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 Future teams should:

 1. repeat the sodium hypochlorite test with longer exposure times and replicate samples;
+2. improve ATR-FTIR measurement quality using flatter coupons, stronger contact and repeated scans;
-2. add UV, heat and mechanical ageing to better represent field use;
+3. add UV, heat and mechanical ageing to better represent field use;
-3. perform folding, puncture and tensile tests after chemical exposure;
+4. perform folding, puncture, tensile or flexural tests after chemical exposure;
-4. use profilometry to quantify surface roughness and pitting;
+5. use profilometry to quantify surface roughness and pitting;
-5. repeat the maize-bag experiment with a higher range CO2 sensor;
+6. repeat the maize-bag experiment with a higher range CO2 sensor;
+7. build small PVC and PP prototype bags and test them with maize under sunlight;
-6. test PE and PET as future comparators if time allows;
+8. test PE and PET as future comparators if time allows;
-7. investigate Aflasafe or other biocontrol options as a separate pre-harvest direction;
+9. investigate Aflasafe or other biocontrol options as a separate pre-harvest direction;
-8. run field validation in Kenya before final material adoption.
+10. run field validation in Kenya before final material adoption.

 ## Final handover summary

+My individual work helped turn SOLARSAFE’s broad material longevity problem into a structured technical decision.
+The main output is the evidence based shortlist and recommendation:

+> **PVC should be prioritised for the next SOLARSAFE drying-bag prototype, with PP retained as a strong comparator and Nylon requiring further testing.**

+The sodium hypochlorite experiment supports this recommendation because no candidate was ruled out by short-term bleach resistance: ATR-FTIR showed no detectable chemical degradation markers, and microscopy showed no visible surface damage.
+The choice of PVC therefore comes from the wider design context: its transparency, current relevance to the partner design, and initial compatibility with sodium hypochlorite exposure.
+PP remains a strong comparator, while Nylon needs more testing.

+This work should be treated as a first-stage material screen, not a final material certification.
+The next stage should focus on longer ageing tests, improved ATR-FTIR/profilometry measurements, internal oxygen/moisture measurements, mechanical durability, and field trials in Kenya.

 My individual work helped turn SOLARSAFE’s broad material longevity problem into a structured technical decision.
 The main output is the evidence based shortlist and recommendation: